matthi01/token-accounts/README.md

 # Ledn Token Dashboard

 This project contains a display dashboard for a fictional Ledn token.
-It contains both a REST API server to host the data via a MongoDB database, a Golang script to clean up the provided json file and create and import the data into the database, and the client side react app.
+It contains both a REST API server to host the data via a MongoDB database, a Golang loader script to clean up the provided json file and create and import the data into the database, and the client side react app.

-The project challenge document can be found [CodeChallenge.md](here).
+The project challenge document can be found [here](CodeChallenge.md).

+The original provided json data file can be found [here](./loader/resources/data/accounts.json).

 ## Features: